TJaniF/star_trek_captains/README.md

 Starting from all lines each of the five famous captains said I set out to build and refine classification models to predict which of the captains a specific quote can be attributed to.

 Since - for the purpose of this project - all captains are equally important, the success metric used was the overall accuracy of the model.
-The <p color="green">baseline accuracy</p>, meaning the proportion of the majority class (Captain Picard) was <p color="green">0.25</p>.
+The baseline accuracy, meaning the proportion of the majority class (Captain Picard) was 0.25.
 _______________
 <a name="preflight_check"></a>
 ### Preflight Check